yeohbraddy/Learning-to-Sparsify-the-Capacitated-Vehicle-Routing-Problem-Instances/README.md

 ## Acknowledgements

+I would like to deeply thank and appreciate the following people:

+- Dr. Deepak Ajwani for his expert knowledge and amazing help.
+- James Fitzpatrick for his advice on this project.
-I would like to thank Dr. Deepak Ajwani for his help, my family, friends, Alan Fahey for their support, especially during difficult times, and finally Robin Lee for letting me use his compute server.
+- Alan Fahey, my SAP manager, for his support, especially during difficult times.
+- Robin Lee for letting me use his compute server.
+- My friends and family for their support.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->